App version: 0.1.0

 Can You Get a Personal Loan From an Individual?

-It is possible to get a personal loan from an individual investor through peer-to-peer lending.
+Yes, it is possible to get a personal loan from an individual investor through peer-to-peer lending.
 Investors in P2P lending can be individuals or companies.
 Sometimes your loan may be funded by several individuals.

 Is P2P Lending Legal?

 Peer-to-peer lending is legal, but it does come with some risks.
 As a borrower, while P2P platforms strive to protect your personal and financial information, it is possible that a hack could happen at some point.
-And, of course, you will want to work with a reputable peer-to-peer lender.There is risk for P2P lenders as well.
+And, of course, you will want to work with a reputable peer-to-peer lender.There is risk for P2P lenders, as well.
 For instance, it’s important for peer-to-peer lenders to understand that these investments are not FDIC insured — which means the funds are not insured by the federal government the way they are with most traditional banks.
 If the borrower stops making payments on the loan, lenders might not get their money back.
 And the default rates for peer-to-peer loans are much higher than the rates of default on a personal loan from more traditional lenders.

 What Is an Example of Peer-to-Peer Lending?